arium-digital/arium-builder/README.md

 Get your cloud storage bucket url (this)

-Copy Assets to your Local Bucket:
+#### Copy Assets to your Local Bucket:

+This will copy both space templates and standard assets to your firestore storage bucket

 ```sh
 gsutil -m -cp -r gs://arium-open-source.appspot.com/export {yourBucketBaseUrl}